Roshith93/100-days-of-code/r1-log.md

 ### DAY4 - SEP 4th 2018

 **Today's Progress** I have completed 'Applied Accessibility' challenges today.
 Tomorrow planning to start 'Responsive Web Desing principles'.

+### DAY5 - SEP 6th 2018

+**Today's Progress** I have completed 'Responsive Web Design Principles' and CSS Flexbox today.
+Learned about media queries and understood a new way to design responsive elements within a container that to be automatically arranged depending upon screen size.